Suyash726/EDA_and_Prediction_of_Wine_Quality/README.md

 # EDA_and_Prediction_of_Wine_Quality
-In this project I did some exploratory data analysis and visualization ,followed by Prediction of the Wine Quality using the KNN Algorithm based on the given parameters.
+Exploratory Data Analysis followed by Prediction of the wine quality based on given parameters